July 22, 2024

 Consider popping some indoor plants on office desks and in reception areas, or using an outdoor space to grow flowers and other plant life.

-Modern office buildings seal in air, and can contain up to ten times more pollutants than the air outside – brought inside, plants will improve air quality by removing these harmful pollutants and stabilizing humidity levels, whilst outdoor plant life will attract and feed the native bird, bee and bug population that’s needed to keep the eco-system buzzing.
+Modern office buildings seal in air, and can contain up to ten times more pollutants than the air outside – brought inside, plants will improve air quality by removing these harmful pollutants and stabilising humidity levels, whilst outdoor plant life will attract and feed the native bird, bee and bug population that’s needed to keep the eco-system buzzing.
 Not only will an outdoor area filled with shrubbery nurture the environment, it will also provide a pleasant space for staff to socialise resulting in an uplifting work atmosphere.

 Tapestry Research have fully embraced this by instating a bee house in their rooftop terrace garden, giving those busy city bees somewhere to thrive!